-Is there anything more comforting than Chicken Noodle Soup?
+Is there anything more comforting than homemade Chicken Noodle Soup?
 Carrots, onions, celery…the smell is enough to bring you back.
-This recipe uses dark and white meat from a rotisserie chicken, and homemade egg noodles (or you can totally use store-bought).
+This recipe uses dark and white meat from a rotisserie chicken, and homemade noodles (or you can totally use store-bought).
 It’s nostalgia in a bowl!

 I’m pretty sure my dad is the last human on planet Earth to not have a smart phone.
 We keep losing him.
 We’ve been on vacation together with my brother all week in D.C. and Richmond, which has been sooo much fun (follow along on my Instagram stories!)
 We will be in a museum or whatever, wander off in different directions, and then realize Dad is not with us.
 No big deal right?
 We’ll just text him that we are by the such-and-such exhibit…oh wait.

 He also doesn’t have a pocket encyclopedia, map, or the-entire-internet in his pocket.
 He’s always borrowing my mom’s phone to look stuff up.
 We were driving around looking for a gas station one night, and Dad asks Mom to look for a 711 so we can stop.
 A couple minutes later he’s like, did you find one?
 And she’s like, “OH, you meant look it up on the phone.
 I’ve just been keeping my eyes peeled.”
 She was looking out the window like a HAWK.